ceph/ceph/doc/radosgw/nfs.rst

 Configuring an NFS-Ganesha Instance
 ===================================

-Each NFS RGW instance is an NFS-Ganesha server instance *embeddding* a full Ceph RGW instance.
+Each NFS RGW instance is an NFS-Ganesha server instance *embedding* a full Ceph RGW instance.

 Therefore, the RGW NFS configuration includes Ceph and Ceph Object